MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Review GitHub Copilot's analysis.

     GitHub Copilot should explain that the repository persists whatever data is in the Order and PaymentInfo objects.
-If the PaymentInfo model is fixed to store only secure data (tokens, last 4 digits), the repository will automatically store secure data instead.
+If the PaymentInfo model is fixed to store only secure data (tokens, last 4 digits), the repository automatically stores secure data instead.

 1. Close the OrderRepository.cs file.